 - Provide a copy of your medical records from the VA facility for the last 12 months.

-- Complete the Attestation of Terminal Illness (page 6 of the application package).
+- Complete the Veteran Attestation of Terminal Illness provided in the application.
 This form must be notarized.

 Persons whose diagnosis is no longer terminal after a period of six months, and their caregivers, may submit an application for a one, two, or three-year registry identification card.